velniaszs/Fabric_Workspace_Settings/capacity-policies/migration/MIG_InitializeCapacityPolicySet.md

 - Needs a **Dataverse connection** and the *HTTP with Microsoft Entra ID (preauthorized)* connector. **No `Authorization` header** — see [RebuildCapacityPolicyRules.md](docs/flows/capacity-policies/RebuildCapacityPolicyRules.md) §0 for the connector pattern.
 - The connection's identity needs **Contributor on the holder workspace**.
 It does **not** need Capacity Admin, because this flow never activates — that permission is only required by [MIG_ActivateAllCapacityPolicySets](docs/flows/capacity-policies/MIG_ActivateAllCapacityPolicySets.md).

 > **Build it fresh.
 Do not try to copy `InitializeCapacityPolicySet` and change the trigger.** Power Automate does not let you swap a trigger, and Power Apps (V2) → *Manually trigger a flow* is precisely the swap it refuses — `Save As` keeps the original trigger, and the designer will not let you delete it.
-This is the same constraint recorded in [SyncCapacityPolicySets.md](docs/flows/capacity-policies/SyncCapacityPolicySets.md) Step 1 and [GetFabricToken.md](docs/flows/nocustomcon/GetFabricToken.md).
+The same constraint is recorded in [GetFabricToken.md](docs/flows/nocustomcon/GetFabricToken.md).
 >
 > It is about twenty actions and every value is below, so building it from this document is quicker than fighting the platform. **Use ⋯ → *Copy to my clipboard* on the three Step 5 Composes** and paste them into the new flow — those expressions are long enough that retyping them is where a typo would come from, and they are unchanged from the BAU flow.